jack-bradshaw/Spyglass/README.md

 }
 ```

-Now when the Spyglass framework finds the `textProperties` attribute, it uses the attibute value to determine which methods to call.
+Now when the Spyglass framework finds the `textProperties` attribute, it uses the attribute value to determine which methods to call.
 If the attribute is not present in the XML at all, then none of the methods are called.
 The Spyglass framework determines which methods to call by doing a bitwise-OR comparison between the attribute value and the `handledFlags` values in the annotations.
 If any comparison resolves to true, then the associated method is called.

 For example, when the following layout is inflated and the ExampleView class is instantiated, the `useBoldText` and `useUnderlinedText` methods are called, but the `useItalicText` and `useRegularText` methods are not.
 ```XML